AdobeDocs/experience-manager-screens.en/help/user-guide/launches.md

 After the launch is created, you can update the properties such as live date, launch title, and promotion scope by using **Launch Properties**.

 * **Launch Date** &ndash; The live date, that is, the date or time the content plays in the Screens player as per the player's timezone.
-* **Production Ready** &ndash; Allows the channels to be published after promoting these, out-of-the-box this is enabled, so no need to change this.
+* **Production Ready** &ndash; After promotion, it allows the channels to be published, and out-of-the-box is enabled, so no need to change it.
 * **Scope** &ndash; Decides which channels are promoted during the launch promotion.

 Follow the steps below to edit the launch properties: